Python-Test-Engineer/django-con-eu/02_api_sample_prompt.md

 If the joke is worthy of publishing also include next: PUBLISH otherwise next: RETRY
 # Example

-Here is an example of a joke worth of publishing:
+Here is an example of a joke worthy of publishing:

 Supply the response in the following JSON format:

 {"setup": "The setup of the joke",
 "punchline": "The punchline of the joke",
 "rating": "GOOD",
-"next": "PUBLISH"}
+"next": "PUBLISH",
+"explanation": "This joke is funny beacuse it plays on the idea of a common phrase and gives it a humorous twist."}

+Remove all back ticks and other unnecessary characters and just print the JSON format and nothing else.

+Always give a new joke each time.

+Give a short explanation of the joke in a separate JSON object with the key "explanation" and the value being the explanation.

+"""

 # Please ensure